janattig/Trouble-In-MC-Town/README.md

 ![](images/loot_chests.png)

+Normal chest loot is drawn from the loot table `trouble_in_mc_town:lootchest_main` and rare lucky loot is drawn from the loot table `trouble_in_mc_town:lootchest_lucky`.

 When the round is ending, all loot chests will be purged, so no items persist beyond the scope of the round.